 For an entrepreneur, social media is where you go to find your tribe, maybe establish yourself as an industry thought leader, or connect with your market.
-One entrepreneur who is succeeding doing all three is branding whizz, Joe Human.
+One entrepreneur who is succeeding in doing all three is branding whizz, Joe Human.

-The creative entrepreneur and brand identity developer, is the co-founder of Creative Mind Space, a digital agency which he founded together with business partner, Elliot Sithole, in June 2015.
+The creative entrepreneur and brand identity developer is the co-founder of Creative Mind Space, a digital agency which he founded together with business partner, Elliot Sithole, in June 2015.
 They offer strategy, design, product design, animation and website design services to clients like restaurant franchise, Piza e Vino, media influencer Siya Beyile and beauty and cosmetics company, Afro Amour.

 Own your narrative, people buy into people